(I wrote this article back in March or April but I have edited it a bit to add some more reflections to it)

-Italy is on complete lockdown for the first time in its history.
+Italy (like many other countries) has been on complete lockdown for the first time in its history.

-What this entails is that all bars, all restaurants, all fast-food restaurants and many other non-essential businesses are closed.
+Between March and May all bars, all restaurants, all fast-food restaurants and many other non-essential businesses were closed.

-Even if you were willing to pay 100€ for a cup of espresso you won’t find any bar open and if you were willing to pay 1000€ for a pizza you won’t find any pizzeria open.
+Even if you were willing to pay 100€ for a cup of espresso you couldn’t find any open bar and if you were willing to pay 1000€ for a pizza there was no way to find an open pizzeria.

-This situation is causing me to reflect a little bit on how much money I could actually have saved up if, when I was younger, I had adopted the habit of bringing my own coffee to work, instead of always going to a bar and splashing unnecessary money.
+This situation has caused me to reflect a little bit on how much money I could actually have saved up if, when I was younger, I had adopted the habit of bringing my own coffee to work, instead of always going to a bar and splashing unnecessary money.

 Going to a bar 3 or 4 times a day means (here in Italy) spending 3-4€ a day, which multiplied by 7 days per week, 30 days per month and 365 days per year means a lot of money, money that I have been unconsciously spending on non-essentials.

-Had I conquered this habit 25 years ago, or, better yet, had I never started this habit, I would, by now, have a lot more money in the bank.
+Had I conquered this habit 25 years ago, or, better yet, had I never adopted this habit, I would, by now, have a lot more money in the bank.

 This Coronavirus thing is making it plainly obvious that consistently spending money on non-essentials is absolutely foolish and it also making it obvious that we don’t really need to go to a bar or a restaurant to be happy.

-My wife and I are having an amazing time together despite the fact that we are unable to go anywhere for a date.
+Between March and May, my wife and I had an amazing time together despite the fact that were unable to go anywhere for a date.

 From now on I will always bring my coffee thermos to work and my wife and I are considering the possibility of cutting back rather drastically on our habit of eating out.